festicket/front-end-meta/proposals/routing.md

 # Locale

 ## Problem

-Currently for every urls we have few configurations.
+Currently for every URL we have a few different configurations.

-Manage urls in a consistent way, with only one configuration, that can be used both for routing and generate urls

 ## Solution:

+We want to manage URLs in a consistent way, with only one configuration that can be used both for routing and for generating URLs.

-A simple router object can be responsible to keep track of all the urls definition, so can be used to generate all the different routers, and also to generate urls.
+A centralised router object can keep track of all the URL definitions.
+This router will generate all the different routers (React Router, Express routing etc.) and URLs.

 ### URL definitions

-Every URLs need just a name and a pattern, for pattern we can use the React Router format, that is the same that express use.
+Every URL needs a name and a pattern.
+We can use the React Router format for the pattern as it's the same as the one used by Express.

 ```javascript
 var genericUrls = [